iterative/mlem.ai/content/docs/api-reference/load_meta.md

   MlemObject.
 Defaults to False.
 - `fs` (optional) - filesystem to load from.
 If not provided, will be inferred from path
+- `try_migrations` (optional) - If loading older versions of metadata, try to apply migrations
 - `force_type` (optional) - type of meta to be loaded.
 Defaults to MlemObject (any mlem meta)